gosupark27/TicTacToe/README.md

 }
 ```

-I also had to consider cases when the board had a row of empty squares, in which case I returned `false` as this was not considered as a win.
+I also had to consider cases when the board had a row of empty squares, in which case I returned `false` as this was not considered a win.

 *Also, as I'm writing this up I realize that I am repeating myself in the code above with the first `if` statement checking to see if the marker is a whitespace and then later checking to see that the `mark` is not a whitespace in the subsequent `else if` statement.*